pk-sarker/data_structures-algorithms/Problems.md

 Output: 4
 ```
 **Solution**:
+The problem is about optimizing number of rooms required to arrange all the meetings.
+If not optimized then we could have
+assigned a new room to each meeting.

+How to optimize the number of rooms ?
+Reuse the rooms.
+How to reuse the rooms?
+To reuse the rooms we need to find rooms which was
+occupied before but now free.
+A meeting room is free or not is identified by the end time.

 Use min-heap data structure to store the end time of meetings.
 The root of the min-heap will be the meeting that will be ending at the earliest.
 Before allocating a new room we just need to check the root of the min-heap, if the root of min-heap contains a time which is less than current meeting start time then
 that means that there is a room available to reuse/reallocate, otherwise allocate a new room.

+**Time complexity**: *O(n log n)*\
+**Space complexity**: *O(n)*\

+**Solution 2**:
+We can use chronological ordering of the meetings.
+We can split the meeting start and end time in separate array and sort them in ascending order.
+We can use two pointers to indicate current start and end times.
+For each start time we check the if the end pointer is pointing to a end time which is greater than or equal to start time, then we can reuse the room; otherwise
+a new room needs to allocate.

 **Time complexity**: *O(n log n)*\
 **Space complexity**: *O(n)*\

 [Implementation](./java/src/com/ds/practice/MinMeetingRoom/MinMeetingRoom.java)